vishalbelsare/latigo/README.md

 make port-forward
 ```

-*To verify that the connection works, you could open the URL for a Gordo project in the browser:*
+*To verify that the connection works, you can open the URL for a Gordo project in the browser:*
 ```bash
 xdg-open http://localhost:8080/gordo/v0/ioc-1130/
 ```